Conference recordings are now available on YouTube.

 It pains me to share that the SUNYLA 2020 annual conference will no longer take place at MVCC.
-The conference will take place virtually sometime around June 17-19.
-The schedule may be condensed to not cover the whole three day period.
-Do continue to save those dates in your calendars in the meantime.
+The conference will take place virtually June 17-18.
 There are many details yet to be ironed out, but I wanted to let everyone know about this switch early so you can plan ahead.
 Please cancel hotel reservations if you have already made them.

 Please know that I didn’t come upon this decision lightly.
 The SUNYLA conference is my favorite networking and professional development event of the year.
 Now more than ever, I’m craving the need to meet, share, and above all laugh with my fellow library professionals.
 It will not be the same online, BUT the planning committee is trying to come up with creative options to keep the social spirit of the conference.
 Having the conference online will also provide unique opportunities to record and archive sessions.